nlxai/sdk/packages/website/src/content/02-06-touchpoint-voice-plus.md

 ### Sample Handler

-This is basic navigation handling logic that you should be updated based on your application's routing logic.
+This is a basic navigation handling logic that should be updated based on your application's routing logic.
 For instance, if you are using a framework like React, Vue, or Angular, you would use their respective routing libraries to handle navigation.

 ```javascript
 function handleNavigation(action, command) {